How to find the best house sitters for your home and pets

 Of course it’s normal to have some concerns – you will, after all, be letting strangers into your house.
 What about the security of your home and possessions?
 How will your beloved pets cope with new people looking after them?

 Don’t worry – thousands and thousands of people around the world now use verified house sitters to look after their homes and pets.
+Most of the reputable house sitting sites now ID check and verify their members and you’ll find references for the house sitters you select that could be checked for further reassurance.

 Using house sitters for the first time